payu-org/payu/docs/source/usage.rst

 * The *control directory*, where the experiment is configured and run.

 This separation allows us to run multiple self-resubmitting experiments simultaneously that can share common executables and input data.
+It also allows the flexibility to have the relatively small control directories in a location that is continuously backed up.

 Setting up the laboratory